allevo/oa-ascync/README.md

 ## Common

-The difference among the submodules is how the process is done and what happen when an error occurred.
+The difference among the submodules is how the process is done and what happens when an error occurred.
 In particular:
-- goon: the process is done in parallel and when an error occurred the process goes on.
+- goon: the process is done in parallel and when an error occurred, the process goes on.
 The final callback has an array/object of error or null as the first parameter and the result accumuled as the second.
 - stoponerror: the process is done in parallel and when an error occurred the process is stopped.
 The final callback has the error or null as the first parameter and the result as the second.
 - serie: the process is done in serie.
 All tasks is executed one after the other waiting the next function call.
 If an error occurred the process is stopped.
 The final callback is called with the error or null as first parameter and the result accumuled as the second.